RachanaKummar/Face-recognition-using-face-recognition-library/README.md

 Step 14) If the compared images are same then we are creating a bounding box around the face and printing the name.

 Step 15) Using imshow we are displaying the output.

+This method can be used for recognising frontal images, non-frontal images, faces in dim light and for blocked faces.